phosxd/Ity/README.md

 - `-t` or `--test`:
 	Run tests after compilation.

+## Optimization profiles
+As mentioned in the flags section, you can choose from 3 optimization profiles.
+Balanced is the default & is what is used for benchmarks, but it is not the most performant.
+If you're looking to get the most speed out of Ity, use the "speed" profile which increases overall speed by about 23% but comes at the cost of a slightly larger binary (still under 200kb).
+On the other hand, if you are *really* constrained with file size & are willing to deal with an about 19% slower runtime then you can use the "size" profile, which decreases the final binary size to somehwere around 82-85kb.

+The overall differences between each profile is largely insignificant in most real-word cases, so unless you are working with tight constraints I wouldn't worry about changing the optimization profile.

 # Interpreter usage
 After building the interpreter, you should see a file called `Ity.bin` which is the standalone interpreter executable.